TwilioDevEd/signal-superclass-2020-email-workshop/cakeOrPie/README.md

 Remember to complete the prerequisites in the [outline](../outline.md) file and to change the `to`, `from`, and `templateID` if you want to run this app on your own.

-Additionaly, to create environments variables only locally, run `cp .env.example .env` and add the variable value with yours.
+To set your environment variables when running locally, copy the `.env.example` file to `.env` with the `cp .env.example .env` command.
+Edit the `.env` file to add your own environment values.

 **NOTE:** `NODE_ENV` is set to `development` as default